-ID Name Description R1 Network Modeling and Management R2 Hierarchical modeling of entitiesTo model data for terrain, city building and shapes (gardens, roads), services, heatmaps, traffic flow services, IoT devices, public transportation, etc. To be retrievable with relational, geographical, and ten poral queries. rability R3 Logics for data transfor- mation To transform data collected, for example from IoT sensors, and other sources and transform them into different data models and formats.
-For example, collecting data from some web service, GIS, FTP and process them for interoperability and for ingestion.
-Field Interoper R4 Smart Data Model com- patibility To guarantee interoperable and replicable Smart Cities, interoperability at level of data formats, FIWARE Smart Data Models, etc. Fie R5 Smart City Federation Model and data federation among platforms at level of protocols and APIs R6 Integration with workflow management systems To enable ticket/event management.
-For example, when a fault is detected, it is highlighted in the SCDT and linked to a CMMS (Computerized Maintenance Management System).
+ID Name Description R1 Network Modeling and The modeling of data networks including gateways, brokers, devices, services and API, external services Management as web pages, and protocols.
+R2 Hierarchical modeling of To model data for terrain, city building and shapes (gardens, roads), services, heatmaps, traffic flows, entities services, IoT devices, public transportation, etc. To be retrievable with relational, geographical, and tem- lity poral queries. rabi R3 Logics for data transfor- To transform data collected, for example from IoT sensors, and other sources and transform them into opei mation different data models and formats.
+For example, collecting data from some web service, GIS, FTP and Iter process them for interoperability and for ingestion. ld Ir R4 Smart Data Model com- To guarantee interoperable and replicable Smart Cities, interoperability at level of data formats, FIWARE Fie patibility Smart Data Models, etc. R5 Smart City Federation Model and data federation among platforms at level of protocols and APIs R6 Integration with workflow To enable ticket/event management.
+For example, when a fault is detected, it is highlighted in the SCDT management systems and linked to a CMMS (Computerized Maintenance Management System).